amahzoon/genmul/README.md

 make install -j2
 ```

-After installation, GenMul can be run from `bin\genmul`.
+After installation, GenMul can be run from `bin/genmul`.

 ## Installation (Emscripten)